Everything PR News

 Sustained cadence rather than one-time campaigns.
 The strongest cruise marketing platforms ran for multiple years.
 Choose Fun.
 Freestyle Cruising.
 Come Seek.
 Come Back New.
 Brand consideration in cruise compounds over years, not quarters.

-Differentiated asset claims that survive into AI retrieval.
+Differentiated claims that survive in press and category memory.
 "Biggest ship ever built."
 "No children, no casinos."
 "Chief Fun Officer Shaq."
-Each is an entity claim that compounds inside AI engine retrieval.
-Generic value-tier promotion does not.
+Each is a concrete claim the press can cover and the category can remember.
+Generic value-tier promotion does not produce the same compounding effect.

 Press infrastructure as part of the campaign architecture.
 Each of these platforms produced a press cycle that compounded over years.
 The strongest cruise operators treat earned media as substrate, not as one-off campaign support.

 The cruise category does not need more marketing.
 It needs better-differentiated marketing.
-The operators that have figured this out — Royal Caribbean, Disney, Viking, Norwegian — are the ones surfacing favorably in AI engine retrieval.
+The operators that have figured this out — Royal Caribbean, Disney, Viking, Norwegian — are the ones holding favorable category positions.
 The operators that have not are still running variations of the campaigns that did not work in 2019.

 Frequently Asked Questions